Alexia-Claudia-Micu/3d-Design/README.md

 Personal projects I made using Blender.

-Most of thr .blend and .stl files could not be uploaded, but I provided images and demo's.
+Most of the .blend and .stl files could not be uploaded, but I provided images and demo's.